-Bias indicators are useful for police, prosecutors and NGOs to use when analysing whether a reported crime might be a hate crime.
+Bias indicators are useful for police, prosecutors and NGOs to analyse whether a reported crime might be a hate crime.
 Many countries and organizations have compiled their own sets of bias indicators.
 A non-exhaustive list of bias indicators follows: